 All landholders in Bulloo Shire have a responsibility to control Parkinsonia on their land.
 The Biosecurity Act 2014, requires everyone to take all reasonable and practical steps to minimise the risks associated with invasive plants and animals under their control.
-Parkinsonia is a Category 3 restricted invasive plant and must not be given Gaptainment leased into the environment, without a permit.
+Parkinsonia is a Category 3 restricted invasive plant and must not be given away, sold or released into the environment, without a permit.